Ebiroll/openvg/README.md

  On windows the CMakeLists.txt compiles fine with latest qt-creator, but I was not able to test it with go yet.

+## Video playback

+Another feature added to this library is video playback.
+To get the video to play on the raspberry you must transcode in.
+This can be done with ffmpeg.
+	ffmpeg -i [input-video.avi] -profile:v main  -an -bsf:v h264_mp4toannexb -pix_fmt yuv420p  -r 25 -s 1920*1080 test.h264

+I am not exacty sure what I am doing here but it seems to work.

 ## GO clients